-A highlight of the vehicles is Land Rover’s new D7x architecture that features a lightweight aluminum monocoque construction.
+A highlight of the vehicles is Land Rover’s new D7x architecture that features lightweight aluminum monocoque construction.
 The manufacturer claims this is the “stiffest body structure the brand has ever produced.”
 By the automaker’s estimate, the new Defender’s body is “three times stiffer” than the usual body-on-frame design.

 The all-new Defender comes standard with permanent all-wheel drive, twin-speed automatic transmission and center differential.
 Propulsion comes from several power options: gasoline, engine, mild hybrid and plug-in hybrid.

 The Defender 110 reportedly has a maximum payload of 900kg, a maximum towing capability of 3,720kg and a maximum static roof load of 300kg.

 Of course, the chief talking point about the modern Defender is its exterior design.
 Land Rover chief design officer Gerry McGovern explains it this way: “The new Defender is respectful of its past but is not harnessed by it.
 This is a new Defender for a new age.”
 For sure, the styling will elicit different reactions from different people—likely positive ones from millennials and probably negative ones from purists.